JuliaLang/www.julialang.org/community/index.md

      <!-- 6 -->
      <div class="col-lg-4 col-md-6 feature">
        <h3>Forem</h3>
-       <p>In 2022, the Julia community launched a forem instance which allows Julia users to read, write, and share written content.
+       <p>The Julia Forem is the best place for the community to read, write, and share written content.
 Join the Forem today and start writing <a href="https://forem.julialang.org">https://forem.julialang.org</a>.
        </p>
      </div>
    </div>